-The EUREGIO forum brought Lower Austria together with its’ neighbours based on their common interest in cross-border programs to promote sustainability.
-In light of the adoption of the “Lead Partner Principle” and in combination with the new programme planning period, the partners are facing many new challenges.
+The EUREGIO forum brought Lower Austria together with its neighbours based on their common interest in cross-border programmes to promote sustainability.
+In light of the establishment of the “Lead Partner Principle” and in combination with the new programme planning period, the partners are facing many new challenges.
 It is therefore especially important to establish a common structure for cross-border cooperation between regional institutions and to ensure that the network that is established is capable of taking on (and overcoming) these new challenges in every facet of the program.

 Countries: AT, SK, HU

 project partner: West Pannon Regional Development Agency, Regional Development Association Central Lower Austria, Regional Management of Burgenland